nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 helper, which exchanges a session key, but protects against brute force and DoS attacks (depending on the servers additional security issue handling algorithms) - not usable for a fast key exchange, where the speed is important.
-Once a session key was established, the connection should be kept alive as long as possible and required.
+Once a session key was exchanged, the connection should be kept alive as long as possible and required.
+However, a periodical change of the session key with another embedded key exchange can't be a mistake.

 This PAKE implementation is designed to protect the communicated and stored information as good as possible.
 Finally the security relies on the security